roseengineering/bluepps/README.md

 # Bluetooth BLE PPS Service using a ESP32, a GPS Module and Micropython

+Do you need a GPS time standard but do not like having it tethered to your laptop or desktop using USB.
+Maybe you are inside but do not have an outdoor GPS antenna.
+Maybe your operation location is not conductive to GPS reception.

+Why not connect your GPS to you computer using bluetooth BLE instead?

 This repo contains a BLE implementation of a GPS PPS device in Micropython.
 Specifically, the code is designed to be run on a ESP32 microcontroller with Micropython ESP-IDF v4.x firmware